biplabvoltdb/Ecommerce-Simulation-VoltDB/README.md

 ### **Running the Simulation**
 1. **Compile and run the Java client.**
-2. **Ensure the necessary stored procedure is deployed in VoltDB.**
+2. **Ensure the necessary stored procedure is deployed in VoltDB.
+(You can compile the PlaceOrderProcedure.java file into a jar and then using that jar file you can Load the classes into VoltDB)**
 3. **Execute simulated e-commerce transactions.**
 4. **Monitor transaction logs and performance metrics.**